gordon-cousins-pw/pension_guidance/content/tax.md

 You’re responsible for paying tax on other income you have, eg from property or investments, and you might have to fill in a Self-Assessment tax return.

-## Pension recycling

-You need to be aware of ‘pension recycling’ tax laws if you plan to cash in one pot and pay into another.
-Get [financial advice](/financial-advice) if you’re thinking of doing this.
+^You need to be aware of ‘pension recycling’ tax laws if you plan to take tax-free lump sums from your pot and pay into the same or another pot.
+Get [financial advice](/financial-advice) if you’re thinking of doing this.^